-- 39. For we believe that Good Governance is not a point of view, nor a state of being, nor a magic formula. - combating corruption while respecting human rights for all Nicaraguans at home and abroad; it is the result of resolving our disputes with our neighbors without the use of force or the threat of use of force; it is the result of upholding freedom of the press and freedom of expression while recognizing that the limits to our own rights start where we meet the rights of our neighbors. - 41.
-For that reason, my Government has presented the Governments of Central America a proposal to find a reasonable regional balance of defence forces while reducing dangerous weapons.
-The other presidents have responded positively and the armies and other experts are working out the details in a task that has been presented to them to be completed by December of 2004. - 42.
-We are a reliable partner in the fight against terrorism.
-Nicaragua was an early participant in the "Coalition of the Willing" because we could not stand idle in the face of grave violations of human rights. - 43.
-We have a small number of doctors, nurses and minesweepers doing humanitarian work with the Spanish brigade in Iraq, as we have been in the past recipients of vast amounts of humanitarian assistance in response to our needs.
+- 18. For we believe that Good Governance is not a point of view, nor a state of being, nor a magic formula. - 19.
+Good Governance is the result of democracy: combating corruption while respecting human rights for all Nicaraguans at home and abroad; it is the result of resolving our disputes with our neighbors without the use of force or the threat of use of force; it is the result of upholding freedom of the press and freedom of expression while recognizing that the limits to our own rights start where we meet the rights of our neighbors. - 20.
+For that reason, my Government has presented the Governments of Central America a proposal to find a reasonable regional balance of defense forces while reducing dangerous weapons.
+The other presidents have responded positively and the armies and other experts are working out the details in a task that has been presented to them to be completed by December of 2004.

-- 44. Summing up, Good Governance is the result of a Government doing the right things in the political arena. - 45.
-In order to better put into perspective the situation in Nicaragua let me quote what the Senate Appropriations Committee has to say about the new Nicaragua under my leadership: "The Committee believes that President Enrique Bolaños of Nicaragua deserves strong support for launching a courageous anti-corruption campaign, including issuing indictments against the former President, several of his closest relatives and associates and many high ranking former government officials. (...)
+- terrorism.
+Nicaragua was an early participant in the "Coalition of the Willing" because we could not stand idle in the face of grave violations of human rights. - 22.
+We have a small number of doctors, nurses and mine-sweepers doing humanitarian work with the Spanish brigade in Iraq, as we have been in the past recipients of vast amounts of humanitarian assistance in response to our needs. - 23.
+Summing up, Good Governance is the result of a Government doing the right things in the political arena. - 24.
+In order to better put into perspective the situation in Nicaragua let me quote what the Senate Appropriations Committee has to say about the new Nicaragua under my leadership: Committee believes that President Enrique Bolaños of Nicaragua deserves strong support for courageous launching anti-corruption campaign, including issuing indictments against the former President, several of his closest relatives and associates and many high ranking former government officials. (...)
 The Committee requests USAID and the State Department to review United States assistance programs for Nicaragua with a view toward more substantially and effectively addressing her urgent needs, and to consult with the Committee as it prepares its fiscal year 2005 budget request for Nicaragua."